Diamond Necklace (film): Casting

-It was widely reported that Amala Paul had agreed to play a female lead in the film, but she was later replaced by Gauthami Nair.
+It was widely reported that Amala Paul had agreed to play one of the female leads in the film, however she was later replaced by Gauthami Nair.

 Filming

-The movie was filmed in Dubai in February and March 2012.
-The film had a 55-member crew in Dubai.
-Diamond Necklace was the first Indian film to be shot inside Burj Khalifa.
-A dance sequence featuring Faasil was shot in The Dubai Mall.
-Filming also included locations, such as the Armani Residences, Atlantis The Palm, and Dubai Gold Souk.
+Filming took place in Dubai between February and March 2012.
+Filming locations in Dubai included the Armani Residences, Atlantis The Palm, and Dubai Gold Souk.

 Soundtrack

-The original soundtrack and background score were composed by Vidyasagar, who had collaborated with Lal Jose in his previous films.
-Rafeeq Ahammed wrote the lyrics for the songs.
+The original soundtrack and background score were composed by Vidyasagar, who had earlier collaborated with Lal Jose in his previous films.
+Rafeeq Ahamed wrote the lyrics for the songs.